 DMAIC is the process improvement method of Six Sigma used for improving existing processes problems with unknown causes.

 DMAIC is an acronym majorly used to Define, Measure, Analyze, Improve, and Control.
-An integral part of an organization’s Six Sigma Quality Initiative is the DMAIC.
+An integral part of an organization’s 6 Sigma Quality Initiative is the DMAIC, and you can do it in a short period of time.

-Although often conflated, Lean Six Sigma is a more dominant methodology, Lean maintains a number of key differences as compared to the methodology of Six Sigma.
+Although often conflated, Lean Six Sigma is a more dominant methodology, Lean maintains several key differences as compared to the methodology of Six Sigma.

-Six Sigma method and Lean have basically the same target.
+The six Sigma method and Lean have the same target.
 All are working to minimize waste and to build the most effective program possible.

 However, both Lean and Six Sigma employ alternative approaches to achieve their goal.